 Established Clients- Download VSee:

-Click on your therapist’s name to register & download your free VSee account:
+Click on your therapist’s name to set up your free VSee account:

 PREPARING FOR THE SESSION